T-I-1

 PlotRange -> {{-3, 3}, {-1.5, 1.5}}]

-Joukowski showed that the image of a circle passing through and containing the point is mapped onto a curve shaped like the cross section of an airplane wing.
+Joukowski showed that the image of a circle passing through z=1 and containing the point z=1 is mapped onto a curve shaped like the cross section of an airplane wing.
 We call this curve the Joukowski airfoil.

 • Convince yourself that the parametric curve

-identifies a circle of radius , passing through .
-Failed to parse (SVG (MathML can be enabled via browser plugin): Invalid response ("Math extension cannot connect to Restbase.") from server "https://wikimedia.org/api/rest_v1/":): {\displaystyle \alpha} being the angle between the real axis and the tangent at Failed to parse (SVG (MathML can be enabled via browser plugin): Invalid response ("Math extension cannot connect to Restbase.") from server "https://wikimedia.org/api/rest_v1/":): {\displaystyle z=1} .
+identifies a circle of radius R, passing through z=1. α being the angle between the real axis and the tangent at z=1.
 You can now visualize the Joukowski airfoil using the following code:

 Jouk[z_] := z + 1/z